Islompulatov/IslomPulatov/README.md

 Hi, I'm **Islom** 👋

-I'm a **Junior Data Scientist and AI Developer** and very passionate about Machine Learning, Deep Learnig and Data Science.
+I'm a **Junior Data Scientist and AI Developer** and I am very passionate about Machine Learning, Deep Learnig and Data Science.

-- 🎓 **Education:** I am studying  at Epicode School in Data Scientist.
+- 🎓 **Education:** I am studying  at Epicode School as Data Scientist.

 - 😅 **Fun fact:** I like to do sport in my leisure time.
 - ### Activities: